2578428b/MCA-2023/week5.md

 # week 5
 [week 1](week1.md)  [week 2](week2.md)  [week 3](week3.md)  [week 4](week4.md)  [week 5](week5.md)    [week7](week7.md)  [week 8](week8.md)  [week 9](week9.md)  [week 10](week10.md)

-This week was about describing and listing music data.
+*This week was about describing and listing music data.
 We had to analyse how different music sites that store music data display their data as well as what data they display.
-As well we had to show what data our piece of music shows.
+As well we had to show what data our piece of music shows*.

 __*Categories of Data*__
 __*Relevant to Mozart piece*__